leosongwei/rssgen.lisp/README.md

 For manual, please refer to my blog and see how it works and read the source code.
 (There is no manual)

 All I want is to keep it simple, so it can be short as the configuration file of others.
 Therefore, I won't introduce things like config files.
-If you want use this script, you are on your own.
+If you want to use this script, you are on your own.

 Dependence
 ----------

-This script is only build for SBCL, if you want to use other implementations of Common Lisp, you will have to adapt it by yourself.
+This script is only built for SBCL, if you want to use other implementations of Common Lisp, you will have to adapt it by yourself.

 Depend on: